Why You’ll Love Visiting the MSU Broad Art Museum With Kids

 For locals, out-of-towners, families, or date nights, the Broad Art Museum is a place where everyone can visit and participate in art!

-Have you Visited the MSU Broad Art Museum yet?
+Have you visited the MSU Broad Art Museum yet?

 What are some of your favorite exhibits or events?